sophcon/wutzdoin-modesto/_sections/home-01-events.md

 url-css: "text-white"
 css: bg-primary
 ---
 Hi it's me, you're butt, can you get up off me!
 Let's go do something fun!
-You can drive around Merced to find every last flyer or, see them all now, on Wutzdoin.
+You can drive around Modesto to find every last flyer or, see them all now, on Modesto Reboot.